eaudeweb/naaya/eggs/naaya.i18n/docs/sphinx/manager_guide/manage_languages.rst

 language.

 This setting does not influence the default translation for new found strings.
-Each new found message without translation is still considered English, since most of the Naaya and Zope products are edited so.
+Each new found message without translation is still considered in English, since most of the Naaya and Zope products are edited so.